What Makes a Good Beginners EBike?

 Value and Mid-Range EBikes - Internal Hub Gears

-• Kalkhoff Image 5.B Move with fully integrated battery - lovely smooth Bosch mid-drive motors with simple internal gears.
+• Kalkhoff Image with fully integrated battery - lovely smooth Bosch mid-drive motors with simple internal gears.
 Quality German-made ebikes with deep stepthrough frames and an upright riding position.
 Our top pick!

 Value and Mid-Range EBikes - Derailleur Gears